Department of Nutrition and Health Sciences

 Research Spectrum

-Our work spans multiple domains:
+Our work spans multiple domains which include:

 • Nutritional supplement development for athletic performance enhancement